-Winners will be awarded based on the judges’ vote and the online vote.
-Please note that the judges’ vote will count 65% and the public vote 35% of the final vote.
+Winners were awarded based on the judges’ vote and the online vote.
+The judges’ vote counted for 65% and the public vote for 35% of the final vote.

 1. OKencasa, Spain

 OKencasa, which means OK at home in Spanish, is a programme that supports family caregivers of older relatives.
 The programme’s aim is to prevent the early use of residential long-term care by supporting family carers with their care responsibilities in their own homes.
 They use ‘Zaindoo’, a mobile app where family carers log their daily care activities.
 The app analyses the data and proposes customised psycho-educational support for each caregiver, including recommendations, organisational tools, training and psychosocial help to improve the quality of carers’ self-care and the care they provide.
 Public authorities also have access to the app data and can decide to provide additional support.

 The project is a forum for young people in foster care with Fostering First, an independent fostering Agency.
 The forum, called Chatter Matters, consists of a group of 8 young people who either are currently in foster care with Fostering First or have previous care experience to promote young people’s participation and involvement in decision making within the organisation.
 Fostering First promotes a child’s right to be heard though the establishment of regular meetings between young people and management to discuss and share views on the service provided.
 Through these meetings, young people acquire soft skills and a sense of empowerment though participation.

 3. Szeretet Szocialis Otthon of Somogy County, Berzence, Hungary